 15. To insert a slider in Excel, go to Developer Tab –> Insert –> Scroll Bar).

-Click on the Scroll Bar button and insert it in the worksheet.
+Click on the Scroll Bar button and insert it into the worksheet.

 16. Right-click on the Scroll Bar and click on ‘Format Control.’
 This will open a Format Control dialogue box.